deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 SentenceIterator iter = new UimaSentenceIterator(path,AnalysisEngineFactory.createEngine(AnalysisEngineFactory.createEngineDescription(TokenizerAnnotator.getDescription(), SentenceAnnotator.getDescription())));
 ```

-The behavior of the UimaSentenceIterator can be customized using the AnalysisEngine that is passed to it.
-The AnalysisEngine is an UIMA concept of a text-processing pipeline.
-DL4J comes with standard analysis engines for all of the comon tasks which allows you to customize which text is passed in and how sentences are defined.
+The behavior of the `UimaSentenceIterator` can be customized using the `AnalysisEngine` that is passed to it.
+The `AnalysisEngine` is an UIMA abstraction for a text-processing pipeline.
+DL4J comes with standard analysis engines for all of the comon tasks, which allows you to customize which text is passed in and how sentences are defined.

 ### Tokenization

-Depending on the use, we may be able skip the use of sentence iterators altogether and go straight to tokenization.
-Tokenization is used to break down text into individual words.
+Depending on the application, we may be able skip using sentence iterators altogether and go straight to tokenization.
+Tokenization breaks down text into individual words.
 In order to obtain tokens, we require the use of a tokenizer.
 An example of a tokenizer is shown below.

 ```
 //tokenization with lemmatization,part of speech taggin,sentence segmentation